Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:Prelim} introduces the system model; Section II-B describes the attack detection/identification problem.
-The SINDy and the PINN algorithms are described in Section~\ref{sec:Algos} and a decentralized methodology to implement the algorithms is presented in Section~\ref{sec:Implement}.
+Section \ref{sec:Prelim} introduces the system model; Section~\ref{sec:Algos} describes the SR and the PINN algorithms.
+Section~\ref{sec:Implement} includes discussion on practical aspects as well as a decentralized implementation of the proposed algorithms.
 Section~\ref{sec:Sims} describes the simulation results and Section~\ref{sec:Conc} concludes.
 The simulation parameters are listed in the Appendix.